Anatomy of a good design

 You can find a large number of professional works on different platforms.
 For example, freelancers post their works on Facebook and Instagram and you can find them by hashtags.
 There are also special groups dedicated to UI/UX design.

-Another platform for creative people is Behancehttps://www.behance.net/PURRWEB.
-Experts all around the world post their works there, users can see and discuss them.
+Another platform for creative people is Behance.
+Experts all around the world post their works there, so users can see and discuss them.
 The service offers a convenient filter system, an opportunity to comment and send messages.
 On Behance you can find everything — from simple designs to something innovative.

-What about Dribbblehttps://dribbble.com/purrwebui?
-This service is a global creative community and there are a great many design works.
+What about Dribbble?
+This service is a global creative community and there are a lot of design works there.
 Unfortunately, the service doesn’t have category filters but there is search by hashtags.

 6 things you have to pay attention to

-So, you have a brilliant idea for an app but what if your target audience doesn’t need it?
-If so, then you will simply waste your time and money.
 Study the market and existing apps, determine the needs of your target audience.
-You need to create a simple but engaging app design that will meet the needs of users.
+Your goal is to create a simple but engaging app design that will meet the needs of users.
 Study the target audience — gender, age, hobbies, everything you can find.
-It will allow you to understand the potential user better.
+It will allow you to understand potential users better.

 Break the stereotypes!
 Users need something new, something catchy.
-The spoiled user has already seen lots of similar designs.
+Your spoiled user has already seen lots of similar designs.
 But to create something uncommon doesn’t mean to create something complicated.
 You just need to think outside the box and look at the world from another perspective.
-Add something that would make users come back to the app again and again.
+Add something that would make users come back to using your product again and again.

-People should not have any difficulties when using an app, so simplify everything that you can.
-For example, you can make the app memorize the users’ data so they don’t need to enter it every time they use the app.
+People should not have any difficulties when using an app, so make the interface intuitive and easy to use.
+For example, you can make an app memorize users’ data so they don’t need to enter it every time they open the app.
 But if users still need to enter data then you need to make forms as short as possible — ask only for important information.
 Another useful way to make a user’s life easier is to customize the keyboard.
-For example, when you need to enter a number, then the keyboard suggests numbers, when email address — @ sign and so on.
+For example, when you need to enter a number, then the keyboard would suggest numbers, when it’s email address then it would be @ sign and so on.

 When developing a mobile app, you need to pay attention to how users interact with smartphones.
 If we compare smartphones with computers — we spend more time with computers but use smartphones more often.
-That’s why an interface of mobile apps shouldn’t have any extra details.
-For example, the web version of Google Mail has additional blocks on the side but in the mobile app you can see only messages and need to tap for additional information.
+That’s why mobile app interfaces shouldn’t have any extra details.
+For example, the web version of Google Mail has additional blocks on the side but on mobile you can see only messages and need to tap for additional information.

 Sometimes designers want to create something flashy and forget the main rule — everything should be simple and plain to see.
 You also need to think about how to adapt the app for vertical and horizontal orientation — it should be convenient for the user.